NYC-Based Social Worker

 Managed five LTFs across four Columbia University departments

-Learning Community Facilitated: “Moving Forward Together: The Interdependence of Instructor and Student Motivation”
+*Learning Community Co-Facilitated: “Moving Forward Together: The Interdependence of Instructor and Student Motivation” (Parts I & II)

 Awarded by Columbia University, Center for Teaching and Learning